Information for Parents

 All reporting will identify positive attitudes and developments and will identify shortcomings in terms of solutions to be implemented.

-- December – a written report will be sent home and an opportunity for teachers/parents to discuss these if required.
+December – a written report will be sent home and there will be an opportunity for teachers/parents to discuss these if required.

 8.25am Siren sounds – students may enter the school grounds